Vatshayan/Live-Chatbot-for-Final-Year-Project/README.md

 NLP is a way for computers to analyze, understand, and derive meaning from human language in a smart and useful way.
 By utilizing NLP, developers can organize and structure knowledge to perform tasks such as automatic summarization, translation, named entity recognition, relationship extraction, sentiment analysis, speech recognition, and topic segmentation.

+**IMP**: Project Code made by Pyhton Programming with detailed explanation.

 -----------------------------------------------------------------------------------------------------------------------------
 <h3 align="center">Hi there😄</h3>